Tombac

 Tombac, or tombak, is a brass alloy with high copper content and 5–20% zinc content.
 Tin, lead or arsenic may be added for colouration.

 It is a cheap malleable alloy mainly used for medals, ornament, decoration and some munitions.

-In older use, the term may apply to brass alloy with a zinc content as high as 28–35%.
+The term may apply to brass alloy with higher zinc content.

 Etymology

 The term tombak is derived from tembaga, an Indonesian/Malay word of Javanese origin meaning 'copper'.
 Tembaga entered Dutch usage concurrent with their colonisation of Indonesia.
 Likely, the term was used generically to describe Indonesian high-copper brass items, including gamelan gongs.
 It is one of the very few Indonesian loan words used in English or German.